 Among the popular streets in Bayswater is Queensway, which was formerly known as Queen’s Road.
 Queensway is famed for being home to the iconic former Whiteleys Shopping Centre.

-Londons’ first-ever department store The Whitley’s is set to be turned into the luxury and exclusive Six Senses Hotel and Spa as well as provide luxury residential homes.
+A lot of people have been asking what happened to Whiteleys in Bayswater.
+Londons’ first-ever department store The Whiteley’s is set to be turned into the luxury and exclusive Six Senses Hotel and Spa as well as provide luxury residential homes.

 The overhaul will transform the location, it will feature Parisian-styled street pavilions, public realm improvements as well as landmark developments plus a new entrance to The Hyde Park.
 This will be a new elite corner of London for living, shopping, dining and leisure.
 The two flagship properties of this redevelopment are Park Modern which is overlooking Hyde Park and The Whiteley which is Londons’ first-ever department store.
 This is the largest investment Queensway has ever seen, the entire retail tone of the street will be completely transformed.
 The street will offer world-class new homes as well as shops restaurants and public spaces.

 Park Modern luxury residences are currently under construction.
 With splendid views onto Hyde Park, this development is home to 52 new luxury apartments, three penthouses and two mews houses.

 2. A brand new entrance to Kensington Gardens

 A brand new entrance to Kensington Gardens, with a new pedestrian-friendly crossing to Hyde Park.